stolksdorf/wine-n-code/lessons/00 - what is programming.md

 var helloMessage = 'Why hello there';
 ```

 The format is `var [name of variable] = [value]`.
+You can change what's stored in the bucket as many times as you like.
 There are two main types of variables: 'atomic' and 'collection' types.

 ### Atomic Types